kaleidawave/ezno/checker/docs/parameters.md

-When synthesizing (aka checking) a function a few thing happen:
+When synthesising (aka checking) a function a few thing happen:
 - Parameters are synthesised
 - Ones that are not already generic are made into generics